Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 #### Let's Put the FUN in Functions!

 Now, we need to take these lines and get the number of sentences, words, and characters contained within each.
 At this point, we should realize that we need to aggregate these counts.
-One way would be to have each count stored in it's own variable, but here we're going to do it with a dictionary (we'll see why this is a good idea very soon).
+One way would be to have each count stored in its own variable, but here we're going to do it with a dictionary (we'll see why this is a good idea very soon).
 Let's initialize one now.

 ```python
 def create_report(file_path):